 These are just some types of athletes that can be helped with yoga.

-Yoga for Baseball Athletes
+Yoga for Baseball Players

-Many of the issues in baseball are similar to Golf.
+Many of the issues in baseball are similar to golf.
 The ballistic movements coupled with constant one-sided (unilateral) action can lead to imbalances that will eventually cause pain and loss of range of motion.
 The asana poses work symmetry back into an imbalanced body, strengthening the weaker side.
 Through appropriate stretching, greater range of motion can be achieved.

 Yoga for Golfers